-The specific questions/topics you are allowed to write about will vary depending on which colleges you are applying to, and in most cases, you will have multiple options to choose from.
-However most of the prompts used by colleges will fall under one of these three categories:
+The specific questions and topics you are allowed to write about will vary depending on which colleges you are applying to, and in most cases, you will have multiple options to choose from.
+However, most of the prompts used by colleges will fall under one of these three categories:

 - Personal Statement: The most general personal statements ask you to write about your personality and interests and how you think they will benefit you in college.

 - Why us?
-You may be asked to write why you are interested in attending the university in which you are applying to.
+You may be asked to write why you are interested in attending the university in which you are applying.